VirgilSecurity/virgil-crypto-c/docs/module.md

 Value: Meaning:
 public: Component is visible for outside world.
+private: Component is visible for outside world via private interface.
-private: Component is visible only within library or a specific source file.
+internal: Component is visible only within library or a specific source file.

 name:
     Short module name.
 The name attribute is required.